 Melissa is currently the Acting General Manager of the SIR program.
 Melissa enjoys working for SIR because she loves the wide range of people she gets to work with.
 Fruit growers, industry representatives, elected officials, scientists and community members, each have a role to play in the program’s success and each bring their own expertise to the table.

 Melissa comes from a family of grain and cattle farmers up in the Peace Country.
 She has been working with Okanagan local governments since 2010 and began working for SIR in 2014.
 Melissa has Bachelor degrees in Science and Education and a Masters in Biology, studying turtles in the Okanagan.
 Melissa spends her free time raising a young family and tending to her own (closely managed!) fruit trees.

-Paul Thiessen - Field Operations Manager/Compliance - Peachland to Salmon Arm
+Paul Thiessen - Field Operations Manager/Compliance - Program Wide

-Paul is one of two Field Operations Managers.
+Paul is our Field Operations Manager.
 Paul is responsible for the day to day operations of the field offices, field supervisors and field staff.
 He started with SIR in 2015, coming to the program with an extensive background in information technology and management.
 He has previously worked in health care, private industry and local government.

 Paul is passionate about the SIR program because “reducing the amount of pesticides used for the codling moth and reducing codling moth damage is vital to our whole community.”
 In his free time Paul enjoys open water swimming, biking and working with honey bees to provide orchard pollination.

 Evan is passionate about bugs (and all things creepy-crawly)!
 He studied Entomology at the University of Alberta, where he completed a Master of Science.
 He previously worked at the Centre for Agricultural Biology in Switzerland and is currently working to become a Professional Agrologist (PAg).